 Yeah, good question.
 Sunday, June 9, 2024 at 0500 in Port Townsend.
 The big party for everyone is the day before.

 What does self-supported mean?

 Teams may resupply food / equipment, rent a room, do laundry, eat at restaurants, even service their boats along the way.
 The intent is to be unsupported between towns, and function self-supported when in towns.
 Any services utilized must always be available to all challengers and not pre-arranged.
 No private resupply, support boats, food drops, etc.

 Still no, but you can resupply in towns along the way, go fishing (get a license), or eat nothing but kelp you’ve pulled off your rudder.

 What if someone cheats?

 First, just don’t do that.
 Let’s try to be better than the people who think a win is more important than integrity.
 This ain’t professional cycling.

 Great question.
 We have no idea.
 We intentionally picked the start date because the winds are of unpredictable strength and duration.
 There is an ongoing debate on whether the optimal boat will favor sail, oars, pedals, or paddles.
 If you’re trying to win, you should know that it’s always been a sailboat.
 If you want to win a marathon you should wear shoes, if you want to win this you should probably sail.
 But, how many people enter marathons to win?
 Our best advice is to choose a boat design based on your skills, then go for it.

 How long will it take?

-If the results of 2016 are any guide, this race can be finished between 4 days and never.
+If past results are any guide, this race can be finished between 4 days and never.